surya2191997/GSOCSubmission/README.md

 ### RNN_TMVA

 Code for an RNN classifier implemented using TMVA.
 The dataset has been taken from TMVA classification tutorial.
-The task is to classify an event in the Large Hadron Collider as signal or background.
+The task is to classify any event (say in the Large Hadron Collider) as signal or background.